lucidrains/ema-pytorch/README.md

 net = torch.nn.Linear(512, 512)

-# wrap your neural network, specify the decay (beta)
+# wrap your neural network, specify the sigma_rels or gammas

 emas = PostHocEMA(
     net,
     sigma_rels = (0.05, 0.3),           # a tuple with the hyperparameter for the multiple EMAs. you need at least 2 here to synthesize a new one update_every = 10,                  # how often to actually update, to save on compute (updates every 10th .update() call) checkpoint_every_num_steps = 10,
     checkpoint_folder = './post-hoc-ema-checkpoints'  # the folder of saved checkpoints for each sigma_rel (gamma) across timesteps with the hparam above, used to synthesizing a new EMA model after training
 )